- The general fee for money orders can range from 50 cents to $10 and up, depending on where you get one

 You don’t need an account to get a money order from Western Union.
 Western Union also allows customers to deposit money orders to withdraw cash.
 Most banks require that you have an account with them to get a money order.
 An additional upside is that Western Unions in your area are usually open every day, including weekends, whereas most banks and the post office are closed on Sundays.

 The fee associated with cashing money orders from Western Union ranges between 1 percent to 3 percent, depending on the amount.
 A representative informed me to go into a local branch to find out how much will be taken out.
 This is because the rates fluctuate so much from location to location.

 Tip: To find the best rate at Western Union when cashing your money order, call several locations in your area and find the one that with the lowest fees.

 USPS domestic and international money orders

 The current price for domestic money orders at USPS are as follows:

-International money orders from the United States Postal Service are only cashable in 29 countries.
-So be aware of where you can send money orders to avoid setbacks.
+International money orders from the United States Postal Service can be cashed in 29 countries.

 Other places to get money orders

-Grocery stores and department stores also offer inexpensive money orders so be sure to check with them and their rates.
-Walmart money orders are only $0.60 for a value of up to $1,000.
-CVS Pharmacy also offers money orders for $0.99 each with a maximum value of $500.00.
+Grocery stores and department stores also offer inexpensive money orders.
+Walmart money orders are 60 cents and has a limit of up to $1,000.
+CVS Pharmacy also offers money orders for 99 cents, with a maximum value of $500.